thomassie/thomassie.github.io/CoViD-19_global_dashboard.md

 ## Designing the dashboard

 The unbiased and informative dashboard is **designed as a tool**.
 It is not an infographic.
-Hence, it looks simple on a first glance, but allows to go deeper by making extensive use tooltips.
+Hence, it looks simple on a first glance, but allows to go deeper by making extensive use of tooltips.
 Further, it uses simple graphics that are easy to understand.
 I do not want viewers being busy figuring out how to read a sunburst chart to pull out the information she/he is looking for.
 Rather, it should be possible to quickly answer questions like:

 - Which country is facing most fatalities?
 - How much confirmed CoViD-19 cases does Germany have relative to its population size?
 How does that compare to Italy?